 Cancer is bad.
 Wine is tasty and fun to drink.
 Therefore, if wine can stop cancer, this piece of news is awesome, and we should raise our glasses and drink (wine, of course) to the advancements in science!
 Cheers!

 The mentioned article treated lung cancer cells in culture dishes (sometimes called an in vitro experiment) with different concentrations (up to 5%) of wine.
 They could conclude that the wine could impede cancer cell growth and change the expression of certain protein markers important for cell growth (and thus also for some cancers).

 It seems so simple to treat cancer after all, right?
-“And here we are wasting time and tax money to find medical treatments against this terrible disease while we could just drink ourselves healthy?”, the crowd yells in harmony.
-These arguments and scenarios are obviously hypothetical, but I believe that headlines insinuating the simplicity in cancer treatment can cause some pretty nasty problems.
-It can change your attitude towards cancer research and cancer treatment.
+“And here we are wasting time and tax money to find medical treatments against this terrible disease while we could just drink ourselves healthy?” the crowd yells in harmony.
+These arguments and scenarios are hypothetical, but I believe that headlines insinuate cancer treatment’s simplicity can cause some pretty nasty problems.
+It can change your attitude toward cancer research and cancer treatment.

-So, is wine-drinking a good treatment for lung cancer?
+So, is wine drinking a good treatment for lung cancer?
 No, it’s not.
-Let’s be honest, the (somewhat confusing) article reported very preliminary observations.
-It points to the fact that something in wine is stopping cancer growth in a culture dish.
-No mechanism is confirmed, questionable concentrations of wine are used that would be hard to administer to the lungs in a real treatment-scenario, no proper controls and again, the cells are grown in culture dishes at the low confluence.
+The (somewhat confusing) article reported very preliminary observations.
+It points to the fact that something in wine stops cancer growth in a culture dish.
+No mechanism is confirmed, questionable concentrations of wine are used that would be hard to administer to the lungs in a real treatment scenario, no proper controls, and the cells are grown in culture dishes at the low confluence.

 The project can, at best, set up ideas for future, more reliable studies.
 But for now, it’s only an observation.

-Here’s the problem: as good a cocktail party conversation this might be, unquestioned trust in such studies can cause some serious issues.
+Here’s the problem: as good a cocktail party conversation as this might be, unquestioned trust in such studies can cause some serious issues.
 Here are a couple of problems these headlines can cause:

 Undermining the need for conventional treatments

-Do we really need conventional treatments or research if the answer is as simple as drinking red wine?
-In other words, what point is there to spend money on treatment if wine, herbs, fruits, etc. can cure us of it?
+Do we need conventional treatments or research if the answer is as simple as drinking red wine?
+In other words, what point is there in spending money on treatment if wine, herbs, fruits, etc., can cure us of it?